Last updated: 18/08/2015 13:38:25

 We are currently paying the following rates for unwanted silver items:

-Our prices per gram are guaranteed for 3 days, we pay the same rates for hallmarked and non-hallmarked silver and we don’t charge testing or refining fees.
+We pay the same rates for hallmarked and non-hallmarked silver and we don’t charge testing or refining fees.

 If you wish to sell your unwanted silver, our process is very simple.